 All of them have their pros and cons.
 What works for one person’s home may not work for another, but affordability is a unifying factor.

 And though the government do offer incentives for renewable energy, are they enough?

 Industry Response To Decarbonisation

 The industry is responding to changing plans and goalposts with optimism.

 Brands, manufacturers and engineers alike are taking these developments towards decarbonisation as exciting challenges rather than seeing them as a hindrance.

 Manufacturers are relishing the chance to develop and create new and exciting technology that will heat the nation in a more eco-friendly way, with their customers’ varying requirements being at the forefront of any project.

 It seems that having these eco-friendly heating options available won’t be a problem, but implementing them may well be.

-While the industry can do everything it can, the government will need to support the industry and homeowners alike with grants and investment to ensure homes all across the UK can be part of decarbonising the nation.
+The industry can do everything it can.
+However, the government needs to support the industry and homeowners alike with grants and investment to ensure homes across the UK can be part of decarbonising the nation.